(26 credits of coursework plus a 6 credit, 6 quarter field experience)

 - Washington State Requirement: All candidates for the initial superintendent’s certificate must complete a six-credit, six-quarter field experience.

-- Mentor Supervision: The intern shall be under the supervision of a mentoring superintendent with a minimum of three years of professional experience in the role they are supervising.
+- Mentor Supervision: The intern shall be under the supervision of a mentoring superintendent.
 Candidates are to discuss leadership goals and administrative career aspirations with the mentoring administrator before, or commensurate with, application to the program.

 - District & University Approval: In addition to getting University approval for a specified internship, candidates must initiate and satisfy any internship approval procedures required by their district.

 - University Credit: 540 hours of field experience (EDAD 692) translates to (6) credit hours across six quarters of (1) credit each.

 Admission to the internship is separate from admission to the certificate program and is based on an individual evaluation of the candidate’s preparation and experience.

 Note: Evidence of good moral character and personal fitness is required for internship admission if the candidate is not employed by the school district of placement, and if the candidate does not hold a valid Washington educator certificate at the time of recommendation for the administrator certificate.
 Instructions and forms are available through the certification office: www.wce.wwu.edu/Resources/Certification/CFReq/Overview.shtml